Manifold calculus and homotopy sheaves: Introduction

 \quad A discrete version of this connection to operads appeared recently in the work of Arone and Turchin [ibid.] where, coupled with formality results, it is further used to obtain explicit descriptions of the rational homology and homotopy of certain spaces of embeddings.\\

-\quad Finally, we point out that the framework in this paper is rather general and can be applied to other categories other than $\sE$.
-Namely, for an $\sS$-category $\sC$ equipped with a Grothendieck topology possessing \emph{good covers} and, given a presheaf $F$ on $\sC$, one can construct the tower of homotopy sheafifications of $F$ - its Taylor Tower - and give an explicit model for it as a tower of homotopical approximations with respect to certain subcategories of $\sC$.
-Examples include the category of $d$-dimensional manifolds with boundary , the category of $d$-manifolds with boundary with a specified diffeomorphism to the boundary from some fixed manifold $K$ (c.f.
-Section 5 and 6 in \cite{part3}), or the category of all manifolds.
+\quad Finally, we point out that the framework in this paper is rather general and can be applied to other categories other than $\Man$.
+Namely, for a topological (or $\infty$) category $\sC$ equipped with a Grothendieck topology possessing \emph{good covers} and, given a presheaf $F$ on $\sC$, one can construct the tower of homotopy sheafifications of $F$ - its Taylor Tower - and give an explicit model for it as a tower of homotopical approximations with respect to certain subcategories of $\sC$.
+Examples include the category of topological spaces, the category of $d$-dimensional manifolds with boundary, the category of all manifolds, and the analogous versions where instead of smooth manifolds one considers topological manifolds.